ziap/ziap.github.io/content/blog/bpe-1/index.md

 ## BPE Decoding

-Just like most compression algorithm, decoding is relatively simpler and faster.
-In fact, unlike the encoder, this article will fully cover process of implementing an optimized BPE decoder.
+Just like most compression algorithms, decoding is relatively simpler and faster.
+In fact, unlike the encoder, this article will fully cover the process of implementing an optimized BPE decoder.
 I'll also start explaining the decoder first.
 For the example, we will use the first two sentences from the "Lorem Ipsum" placeholder text.

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
 > tempor incididunt ut labore et dolore magna aliqua.